Rhetos/Rhetos.Samples.AspNet/README.md

 ## Applying Rhetos model to database

 To apply model to database we need to use `rhetos.exe` CLI tool.
 CLI tools need to be able to discover host application configuration and setup.
 We provide that via static method in `Program.cs`.
-`rhetos.exe` will look for the class where the enry point method is located and will look for the method  `public static IHostBuilder CreateHostBuilder(string[] args)` inside that class and use this method to construct a Rhetos host.
+`rhetos.exe` will look for the class where the entry point method is located and will look for the method  `public static IHostBuilder CreateHostBuilder(string[] args)` inside that class and use this method to construct a Rhetos host.

 Run `dotnet build`